Motion for Temporary Relief

 Procedure for Hearing on Motion for Temporary Relief

-During the hearing, each party is usually given about 5 minutes to tell the judge what they are asking for.
+During the hearing, the Family Court usually gives each party about 5 minutes to explain the relief they are asking for.
 Then the judge will review the written evidence provided by each party.
-Often the judge will issue their ruling at the end of the hearing, but sometimes they “take the matter under advisement” then send a letter to each party with their ruling, usually within a few days.
+Often the judge will issue their ruling at the end of the hearing.
+Sometimes a judge may “take the matter under advisement” then send a letter to each party with their ruling within a few days.

 The judge’s ruling then becomes the Temporary Order.
 That Order controls what each person can do and has to do until the case is over.
-Temporary Orders are not supposed to set a precedent for the rest of the case.
+Temporary Orders do not set a precedent for the rest of the case.
 They do, however, establish important rights and responsibilities for each party that can affect trial results.

 A Motion for Temporary Relief can be very important in South Carolina Family Court.
 Schedule a consultation to talk with us about your situation and develop a strategy for your Motion for Temporary Relief.